onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

   * It is not fully agreed which neurons encode predictions versus errors.
   * It is unclear how closely biological local microcircuits implement the update equations of standard PC algorithms.
-  * Alternative interpretive frameworks (for example, efficient coding, attractor dynamics, energy-based models, or other forms of hierarchical inference) can sometimes explain similar data.
+  * Alternative interpretive frameworks (for example efficient coding, attractor dynamics, energy-based models, or other forms of hierarchical inference) can sometimes explain similar data.

 As a result, there is no consensus that predictive coding, in the strict algorithmic form proposed by canonical models, is literally implemented by cortical microcircuits.
 The problem is widely regarded as deep and structurally hard, because it sits at the intersection of: